YoeriNijs/vienna/README.md

 Please note that this guard uses the `VInjectable` decorator for dependency injection.
 Without this decorator, we are unable to inject the LoginService.
 Please see dependency injection for more information.

+<b>Important:</b> if the guard returns false for some reason, the internal Vienna router handles the current route the same as a route that isn't found.
+In that case, the so-called
+`routeNotFoundStrategy` kicks in.
+You might want to adjust this strategy depending on your needs.

 ### Route params

 Consider the following url: `#/dashboard?message=Hello%20there`.
 In order to retrieve the query param 'message', you can